-The objective of the undergraduate program in mechanical engineering at Caltech is to prepare and inspire students for careers that lead to top positions in academia, industry, and government in areas related to fluid, solid, thermal, and mechanical systems.
-Specifically, the objective is to prepare students for graduate school and for professional practice in an era of rapidly advancing interdisciplinary technology.

-To attain these objectives, the program builds on Caltech's core curriculum to combine individual depth of experience and competence in a particular chosen mechanical engineering specialty, with a strong background in the basic and engineering sciences.
-It maintains a balance between classroom lectures and laboratory and
+The aim of the undergraduate program in mechanical engineering is to prepare students for research and professional practice in an era of rapidly advancing interdisciplinary technology.
+The program builds on the core curriculum to combine individual depth of experience and competence in a particular chosen mechanical engineering specialty with a strong background in the basic and engineering sciences.
+It maintains a balance between classroom lectures and laboratory and design experience, and emphasizes the problem formulation and solving skills that are essential to any engineering discipline.
+The program also strives to develop in each student self-reliance, creativity, leadership, professional ethics, and the capacity for continuing professional and intellectual growth.
+For interested students, there are opportunities to conduct research with a faculty member.

-The outcome of the undergraduate program is to prepare the student to build on a fundamental education in physics, mathematics, chemistry, and biology and to apply those principles to the solution of open-ended engineering problems; to design, analyze, measure, and evaluate fluid, thermal, and mechanical systems; to work effectively as part of a team; to communicate effectively; to apply ethical considerations; and to understand the broader implications of engineering developments, including societal, cultural, and environmental impacts.
+The undergraduate program in mechanical engineering prepares each student to build on a fundamental education in physics, mathematics, chemistry, and biology and apply those principles to the solution of open-ended engineering problems; to design, analyze, measure, and evaluate fluid, thermal, and mechanical systems; to work effectively as part of a team; to communicate effectively; to apply ethical considerations; and to understand the broader impacts of engineering developments, including societal, cultural, and environmental concerns.